About Catholic Charities Archdiocese of New Orleans

 We embrace the poor and vulnerable no matter who they are!
 Catholic Charities serves people in need regardless of religion, race, ethnicity or economic status.

-Catholic Charities’ services are rooted in the eight civil parishes of the Archdiocese of New Orleans, with food and nutrition services benefiting the entire state of Louisiana.
+CCANO serves the eight civil parishes of the Archdiocese of New Orleans with nutrition services benefiting the entire state.
 Catholic Charities serves the homeless, hungry, the elderly, at-risk youth, pregnant women, individuals with developmental delays, and many more.

 Catholic Charities Archdiocese of New Orleans is a 501(c)3 non-profit agency.